thorchain/docs/thornodes/fullnode/midgard-docker.md

 ---
-description: Setting up Midgard on Linux
+description: Setting up Midgard with Docker
 ---

 # Midgard on Docker